anojtheva789/ANOcart-MERN-Ecommerce/README.md

 # ANOcart-MERN-E-commerce

 A fullstack MERN project which is an e-commerce cart website.
-It involves all the javascript frameworks, both backend and frontend, such as RECT JS, NODE JS, REDUX, EXPRESS &amp; MONGODB.
+The project involves both backend and frontend, and all the major javascript frameworks, such as REACT JS, NODE JS, REDUX, EXPRESS JS and MONGODB.
 The project is a fully responsive web application, that responds according to screen resolution and as such compatible with any device.
-The project uses mongoDB for database, express for creating routers and to fetch data, NODEjs for backend and package management, Redux for state management and REACTjs for front-end componenets build.
-The project shall demeonstrate all the latestt major concepts involved in full stack MERN development.
+The project uses mongoDB for database, Express Js for creating routers and to fetch data, NODEjs for backend and package management, Redux for state management and REACTjs for front-end componenets build.
+The project shall demeonstrate all the latest major ES07+ concepts involved in full stack MERN development.

 ## Below are some screenshots of the Project:
 <img width="1431" alt="ANOcart_MERN_SS00" src="https://user-images.githubusercontent.com/75506996/132857916-6eedae99-bd29-489c-a307-b88db0aaecb3.png">